zjluo-code/GC-SWGAN/README.md

 You can adjust the training parameters (e.g., batch size, learning rate) according to your needs.
 During training, the model optimizes the generator, discriminator, and classifier at different stages.

 5）Model Evaluation
-After training is complete, evaluate the model’s performance on the test set by running:
+After the training is completed, the model's performance metrics will be automatically displayed on the screen.

-python evaluate.py

-This will provide you with the model’s performance metrics under various evaluation criteria.